Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 Contains several helper methods for user interface related tasks.
 This includes alert, confirm, and prompt dialogs as well as a PIN dialog.

 It also includes a generic API to show your own custom dialogs.

-See [Dialogs](#dialogs) for more information.
+See [Dialogs](base-framework.md#dialogs) for more information.

 ### Utilities

-Contains several helper methods for working with strings, determining device information, type introspection, and any other utility method.
+Contains several helper methods for working with strings, determining device information, type introspection, and more.

 # PIN Entry